 The global legal copyright jungle you need to be aware of before using photos in your WordPress

-Before photographing copyrighted materials and trademarks –for non-private use– a photographer needs to asses if rights need to be cleared.
+Before photographing copyrighted materials and trademarks –for non-private use– a photographer needs to assess if rights need to be cleared.
 This is determined through a number of fairly complex questions, and the legal provisions vary from country to country.

 Photographers need to know the most common legal restrictions and realize what “fair use” exceptions are and mean.
 Having said that each situation is unique and need to be assessed on a case-by-case basis and could be different in your country.

 The general legal principles applicable to taking and using photographs – for commercial or and sometimes editorial purposes – featuring copyrighted works, is challenging.
-Especially in the age of content marketing, where pure editorial content is a business in decline and everyone –companies and people– have the capacity to communicate with their audience i a way that is often part of a commercial strategy.
+Especially in the age of content marketing, where pure editorial content is a business in decline and everyone –companies and people– have the capacity to communicate with their audience in a way that is often part of a commercial strategy.